dawei41468/Loom/docs/PROJECT_REVIEW.md

 ## Conclusion

 The project has matured considerably.
-Reminders and code refactors (service layer, optimistic updates) are now complete.
-Core features are stable and production-ready.
+Core scheduling/proposals/tasks + chat/checklists are implemented with a clean service-layer backend and a React Query driven frontend.

-The codebase follows modern practices: async FastAPI backend with service abstraction, React Query for data, Context for UI state, and full PWA support.
+The codebase follows modern practices: async FastAPI backend with service abstraction, React Query for data, Context for UI state, and PWA support.

-**Current Status**: Fully functional for core scheduling/coordination.
-Next: testing suite and monitoring for sustained production use.
+**Current Status**: Functional for core scheduling/coordination.
+Next: testing suite, production observability, and addressing the identified partial areas (availability correctness, SW background sync token integration, and health check alignment).